 Terminations include retirement, voluntary resignation, involuntary resignation (job abandonment) and dismissals.
 For employees in the Classified service who are dismissed, it is the final step in a progressive disciplinary model where all employees are afforded due process.
 This process typically includes verbal reprimands, written reprimands, suspensions and then dismissal except in cases where the offense rises to the level of immediate dismissal.
 In the event an employee is facing possible suspension or termination, they are afforded a Loudermill meeting, more commonly referred to as a pre-disciplinary meeting, where they are given the opportunity to respond to allegations prior to a disciplinary decision being rendered.
 The employee's responses are taken into consideration by representatives of the Division of Human Resources and Department management in determining what level of discipline, if any, is appropriate.
 In the event it is determined that disciplinary action, to include termination, is appropriate and executed, employees have recourse through various processes.
 Employees in the Classified service who maintain Union affiliation may appeal their disciplinary action through the grievance hearing process conducted by the Division of Human Resources, Labor Relations Unit and ultimately, the Arbitration process as outlined in their respective collective bargaining agreements.
 Employees in the Classified service who do not maintain Union affiliation may seek recourse through the Personnel Appeal Board.
-Any employee who voices concerns regarding discrimination is referred to the Office of Diversity, Equity and Opportunity thus, individuals who are involuntarily terminated have a full process for protecting their rights against unreasonable dismissal.
+Any employee who voices concerns regarding discrimination may file a complaint orally or in writing to the Division of Human Resources, Site Operations/Business Partner Team or continue to report through any existing channels, including the employee's supervisor or manager, DLT Chief of Equity and Equal Opportunity, Executive Director of Human Resources, Human Resources Chief of Staff, and the Office of Diversity, Equity and Opportunity (ODEO).
+The reported complaint will be brought to the Division of Human Resources Site Operations/Business Partner Team who will investigate all complaints.
+Thus, individuals who are involuntarily terminated have a full process for protecting their rights against unreasonable dismissal.